 - 15 mg: It must be consumed with food once a day, as directed by the doctor

 - 20 mg: It should be taken as exactly advised by the doctor, do not go against it

-Note: This drug is not approved in people with psychotic behavior related to dementia.
+This drug is not approved for people with psychotic behavior related to dementia.
 It may increase the risk of death in older people with dementia-related conditions.

 What is Zyprexa?

 Zyprexa is an antipsychotic medication that affects chemicals in the brain.
 It is used to treat the symptoms of psychotic conditions such as schizophrenia and bipolar disorder.